4d-go-mobile/sdk/docs/EditActionHasUniqueTask.md

 # Setting to activate the feature

+The feature is not for all, so a conf in

 ##  MobileProject

+maybe a key in mobile app project could be added, not mandatory, but useful if we want to generate new app with this feature, without the need to edit mobile project each time

 > 🚧 how to inject inside mobile app for new projet? (have a boolean inside mobileapp file, and "4d mobile app" + android project generator must do the following edit